Count Adam Gottlob Moltke, Favorite of Frederik V, King of Denmark

 King Frederik V as a child; Credit – Wikipedia

 Adam Gottlob Moltke was born on November 10, 1710, in Walkendorf, Duchy of Mecklenburg-Schwerin, now in the German state of Mecklenburg-Vorpommern, to Joachim Moltke, who had been a Lieutenant Colonel in the Danish Army, and Magdalene Sophia von Cothmann.
-One of Adam’s uncles was the stablemaster for Prince Carl of Denmark, younger brother of Frederik IV, King of Denmark.
+One of Adam’s uncles was the stablemaster for Prince Carl of Denmark, the younger brother of Frederik IV, King of Denmark.
 Caspar Gottlob Moltke, another uncle, was a county official for Møn, an island in south-eastern Denmark.
 Through the influence of his uncle Caspar, twelve-year-old Adam was employed as a page for Crown Prince Christian of Denmark in 1722.
 When Christian came to the throne in 1730 as Christian VI, King of Denmark, Adam was appointed chamberlain to Christian VI’s 7-year-old son Crown Prince Frederik (later Frederik V).
 The close relationship between Adam and Frederik was established and lasted until Frederik’s death.

 Sophie Hedvig von Raben, Moltke’s second wife; Credit – Wikipedia

 Moltke married twice, first to Christiane Frederikke von Brüggemann (1712 – 1760), and after her death, he married Sophie Hedvig von Raben (1732 – 1802).
-From his two marriages, Moltke had 22 children, including 15 sons: five who became cabinet ministers, four who became ambassadors, two who became generals, and all of whom went into public service.
+From his two marriages, Moltke had 22 children, including 15 sons: five who became cabinet ministers, four who became ambassadors, two who became generals, and all went into public service.

 Moltke’s most important children: